How to create arrows in HTML and CSS: a complete guide with examples

 Avoid them if:

-- You need to dynamically change size or color
+• You need to change size or color dynamically

-That's where CSS begins to shine.
+That is where CSS begins to shine.

 Building arrows with CSS using borders